PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Language independent - microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.

-Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however in our experience it is a powerful approach when applied correctly.
+Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however it is a powerful approach when applied correctly.
 In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
 We will also look at how to set up a clean local development environment using the Fuge toolkit and then look at how to build services that communicate over protocols other than simple HTTP.
 Finally we will build in a simple service discovery mechanism to allow us to consume our services without hard coding.

 Before diving into code, however, we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.
 Figure 7.1 below depicts a typical microservice system.